nasa/cumulus-message-adapter/CONTRACT.md

             TargetPath: '$.payload'
 ```

-will result in any "payload" output larger than the MaxSize to be written to S3.
-When the CMA picks up the `replace` key output in future steps, it will attempt to write it back to "payload".
+will result in any `payload` output larger than the `MaxSize` to be written to S3.
+The CMA will then mark that the key has been replaced via a `replace` key on the event.
+When the CMA picks up the `replace` key in future steps, it will attempt to retrieve the output from S3 and write it back to `payload`.

 Note that you can optionally target a different sub key in future steps, however as the target is a JSON path there must be an object to target in the output of that step.
 Also note that the JSON path specified must target *one* node, otherwise the CMA will error, as it does not support multiple replacement targets.